-The official definition of an unevaluated function call data structure and the official definition of the unevaluated function call data type in the Maple help pages both say it is of the form name(exprseq).
+The official definition of the unevaluated function call data type in the Maple help pages says that function calls are of the form name(exprseq).
 But in reality, Maple has a much broader idea of what an unevaluated function call is.
 We have already sneaked into this section one example of this broader definition.